chichiwang/notes/README.md

 Even `modules`, only meant to be imported in production settings, benefit from having executable test code.

 It is a good practice to have all modules created with defined executable functions with a [post-script](./exercises/03\ -\ conditionalized\ module/words.py) to facilitate execution.

+### Main Functions
+Main functions called from postscripts can define default execution behavior for a module when run as a script.
+The example in [exercise 4](./exercises/04\ -\ main\ function/words.py) shows one such approach to the pattern.
+While `main()` is a common function name for the main execution, the function can have any name that encapsulates the default script-execution logic.